 With the rapid approach of 10 years in my studio above Wabi Sabi, I have again reflected on the translation of the restaurants name:

 An intuitive way of living that emphasises finding beauty in imperfection, and accepting the natural cycle of growth and decay.

-Perhaps this was an unavaoidable eventuality of my time here, but I'm finding it quite fitting that my work has evolved to this point.
-Of late I've been reforming and verbalising my stance on what it is that my studio represents and aims to deliver.
-It is an answer and deliberate opposition to the accepted norms of what hairdressing is and conventional hair salons strive to be.
-To that point, I desire to have my clients think and relate to their hair in a manner which is more fluid.
-Through this is the opportunity to be kinder to ourselves and accepting that our true beauty and potential comes from somewhere other than atop our heads.
+Perhaps this was an unavoidable eventuality of my time here, but I'm finding it quite fitting that my work has evolved to this point.
+I've been reforming what my studio represents and ultimately aims to provide.
+That is, to challenge the accepted norms of what hairdressing is and what conventional hair salons strive to be.
+To that point, I desire to have my clients think and relate to their hair and their appearance in a manner which is more fluid.
+Through this lies the opportunity to be kinder to ourselves and accepting that our true beauty and potential comes from somewhere other than atop our heads.

 Since the decision to no longer offer colouring services I'm regularly asked for referrals from clients.
 This can be a challenging request because if there's one area of hairdressing where things can easily result in disappointment, it's with the application of chemicals.
 Therefore, I do not offer a general referral.
 That said, I'm always happy to discuss a clients colour needs when I see them.
 If there is a clear situation where I can offer assistance in regard to a specific colourist or where to potentially find one, I will absolutely oblige.
 Even then, it's largely difficult to unequivocally recommend an individual or salon as one can never truly be sure of a colourists motivation or intentions and if they are aligned with a clients best interests.
 Therein lies the trouble as many colourists operate from a place of creativity first and are less concerned about sustainability or suitability.